 Through the American Democracy Game, you can put yourself in the shoes of a lawmaker and find out what it is like to deal with public policy issues.
 Discover the different interests on each side of an issue and how negotiation and compromise can lead to a good result.

-This new online game, developed by NCSL's Trust for Representative Democracy, is designed for middle school students and includes teacher guides and information.
+This online game, recently updated, is designed for middle school students and includes teacher guides and information.

 This six-part series covers the history, characters and stories of state legislatures in America, from their beginnings in Jamestown, Va., to present day and into the future.
 Tune in and hear about the historical events that helped shape, and in some cases almost derailed, the legislatures we know today.
 Recommended for high school and higher education students.